|College:||Central Washington '92|

 Graham graduated from Reardan High School in 1987.
 He earned four letters each in football, basketball and track.
 He was a three-time all-league linebacker and two-time all-league quarterback, as well as serving as team captain and earning most inspirational honors.
 He was student body president at Reardan.

 Graham was born on Feb.
 7, 1969, in Ellensburg.
-His wife’s name is Becky and they have two sons, Andrew, 16, and Ty, 14, and a daughter named Sara.
+His wife’s name is Becky and they have two sons, Andrew, 17, and Ty, 15, and a daughter named Sara.
 Andrew was a second team All-Great Northern League quarterback for Cheney High School in 2012, while Ty also saw action in the secondary under former Eastern player Jason Williams (1993-94).